Ankyloglossia in Children

 Most babies with tongue-tie don't

 have trouble with breastfeeding.
-Babies with this condition may have trouble latching to
+But some babies with this condition may have trouble

-the nipple.
+latching to the nipple.
 Or the breastfeeding might cause nipple pain.
-If not corrected, your baby
+If not corrected,

-may not gain weight normally.
-It causes some women to give up breastfeeding earlier than
+your baby may not gain weight normally.
+It causes some women to give up breastfeeding

 Tongue-tie often doesn’t keep